 How strong the symptoms you experiencing impact your life

 If your symptoms are severe or have been bothering you for a long time, you will likely need a higher strength CBD.
-Also, it’s necessary to discuss with a doctor.
+Also, it’s necessary to discuss this with a doctor.

 Your sensitivity towards CBD